-- 2.1 The Electoral Matters Amendment Bill, 2023 ("the Bill"), makes consequential amendments, which arise from the introduction of independent candidates and independent representatives in the National Assembly and provincial legislatures, to the following statutes: - (a) The Political Party Funding Act, 2018 (Act No. 6 of 2018) (the "Funding Act"); - (b) the Electoral Act, 1998 (Act No. 73 of 1998) ("the Electoral Act"); - (c) the Electoral Commission Act, 1996 (Act No. 51 of 1996) ("the Electoral Commission Act"); - (d) the Electronic Communications and Transactions Act, 2005 (Act No. 36 of 2005) ("the Electronic Communications and Transactions Act"); and - (e) the Financial Management of Parliament and Provincial Legislatures Act, 2009 (Act No. 10 of 2009) ("Financial Management of Parliament and Provincial Legislatures Act"). - 2.2 The Bill also makes amendments to the Funding Act: - (a) To amend the title, long title and preamble, and to insert and substitute definitions; - (b) to amend the names of the Funds; - (c) to preclude the Electoral Commission from accepting donations to the Multi-Party and Independents Democracy Fund which it has reason to believe is the proceeds of crime; - (d) to empower the Commission to invest money in the Funds in any bank registered in terms of the Banks Act, 1990; - (e) to proscribe the attachment of money in the Funds by certain persons; - (f) to provide for the right of political parties, independent candidates and independent representatives to refuse donations; - (g) to provide for the prohibition on donations to a member of a political party; - (h) to amend the provisions relating to the accounting obligations of represented and unrepresented political parties; - (i) to provide for the offence of making a donation to a political party, a member of a political party, an independent candidate or an independent representative in the expectation that the party, member, candidate or independent representative will influence the award or relaxation of benefits or conditions in accordance with the recommendations of the Judicial Commission of Inquiry into Allegations of State Capture (Judicial Commission of Inquiry into State Capture Report: Part VI Vol. 4: All the Recommendations 10 October 2022); - (j) to provide for the offence of making a donation to a member of a political party to circumvent the provisions of Chapter 3; - (k) to provide for offences by a member of a political party of accepting a donation to circumvent the provisions of Chapter 3 or appropriating the donation for themselves; - (1) to amend the powers of the President to make regulations on certain matters; and
+- 2.1 The Electoral Matters Amendment Bill, 2023 ("the Bill"), makes consequential amendments, which arise from the introduction of independent candidates and independent representatives in the National Assembly and provincial legislatures, to the following statutes: - (a) The Political Party Funding Act, 2018 (Act No. 6 of 2018) (the "Funding Act"); - (b) the Electoral Act, 1998 (Act No. 73 of 1998) ("the Electoral Act"); - (c) the Electoral Commission Act, 1996 (Act No. 51 of 1996) ("the Electoral Commission Act"); - (d) the Electronic Communications and Transactions Act, 2005 (Act No. 36 of 2005) ("the Electronic Communications and Transactions Act"); and - (e) the Financial Management of Parliament and Provincial Legislatures Act, 2009 (Act No. 10 of 2009) ("Financial Management of Parliament and Provincial Legislatures Act"). - 2.2 The Bill also makes amendments to the Funding Act: - (a) To amend the title, long title and preamble, and to insert and substitute definitions: - (b) to amend the names of the Represented Political Party Fund; - (c) to preclude the Electoral Commission from accepting donations to the Multi-Party Democracy Fund which it has reason to believe is the proceeds of crime; - (d) to empower the Commission to invest money in the Funds in any bank registered in terms of the Banks Act, 1990; - (e) to proscribe the attachment of money in the Funds by certain persons; - (f) to provide for the right of political parties, independent candidates and independent representatives to refuse donations; - (g) to provide for the prohibition on certain donations to a member of a political party, an independent representative or independent candidate; - (h) to amend the provisions relating to the accounting obligations of represented and unrepresented political parties; - (i) to provide for the offence of making a donation to a political party, a member of a political party, an independent candidate or an independent representative other than for political purposes; - (j) to provide for the offence of making a donation to a member of a political party, independent representatives or independent candidate to circumvent the provisions of Chapter 3; - (k) to provide for offences by a member of a political party, independent representative or independent candidate of accepting a donation to circumvent the provisions of Chapter 3 or appropriating the donation for themselves; - (1) to amend the powers of the President to make regulations on certain matters; and